Buchetta shop

 A buchetta shop or sportello shop is a shop which sells goods through a small hole in the wall; the hole is called a buchetta or sportello (literally, a small opening or window).
 Such shops are typical of Tuscany, Italy.
 Many buchettas are found in the historic center of Florence.
+In English, if they sell wine, they may be called wine windows (buchette del vino).
+Food and gelato are also sold in this way.